anuj98/blog-post-generator/README.md

    - Place the JSON credentials file in your project and reference it in your environment/config.
 2. Obtain API keys for Unsplash.
 3. Set up a GitHub repository with a personal access token for file commits.
-4. Set up Medium integration token (see Medium settings > Integration tokens).
+4. Set up Dev.to integration token (see Settings > Extension > API Keys).
 5. Install and run Ollama locally, and ensure the desired model is available (e.g. llama2).
-6. Set up GitHub Actions for automated publishing to Medium.
+6. Set up GitHub Actions for automated publishing to Dev.to.

 ## Blog Generation & Publishing Process